 Play like a demon and enjoy some fiery fun.
 Hell doesn't have to be the worst place on earth, especially when it's filled with some of the best games and promotions there is.

 There will also be an increase in player protection measures, including mandatory cooling-off periods and play limits for online casinos, which aim to prevent problem gambling.
 Players will also be able to access enhanced self-exclusion programs, which are expected to be implemented across all EU member states.
-New and improved age verification processes will also be put in place to prevent underage gambling.
+New and improved age verification processes will also be implemented to prevent underage gambling.

 The encryption standards will be raised, and encryption will be required for all transactions.
 Other security-focused changes include stricter protocols for the storing and handling of personal data, as well as regular security audits and vulnerability assessments.